 CDFI Bond Guarantee Program

 The CDFI Bond Guarantee Program (BGP), enacted as part of the Small Business Jobs Act of 2010, is an innovative federal credit program that offers credit-worthy, certified CDFIs access to affordable long-term capital.
-The BGP is administered by the CDFI Fund at the U.S. Department of the Treasury and in FY 2016 is authorized to issue up to seven bonds for up to $750 million.
+The BGP is administered by the CDFI Fund at the U.S. Department of the Treasury.

 Designed as a zero cost federal program—operating at no cost to taxpayers—the BGP enables participating CDFIs to expand and deepen their work towards economic growth and opportunity.